Justin feared his season was over after Shrimps injury

-Hatters full back James Justin feared his play-off hopes were over after suffering what looked like a serious ankle injury during the final home game of the season against Morecambe recently.
+Hatters full back James Justin feared his play-off hopes were over after suffering what looked like a serious ankle injury uring the final home game of the season against Morecambe recently.

-The youngster had been stretchered off the Kenilworth Road pitch and taken to hospital for a scan, which thankfully turned out to show just a sprain and no long-standing problem that would have undoubtedly curtailed what has been a superb first full campaign as a professional.
+The youngster had been stretchered off the Kenilworth Road pitch and taken to hospital for a scan, which thankfully turned out to show just a sprain and no long-standing problems that would have curtailed what has been a superb first full campaign at Luton.

 Justin said: “I thought my play-off dreams and further beyond was going to be out of the picture, but luckily it was just a ligament strain and so I was back.

 “I jumped over his tackle and then he came sliding in when my foot was planted, so my ankle went and that’s what I got the sprain from.

 “When I got out (of hospital), people were telling me if it was a break I’d know about it. so I was all right about that.